 There’s bad news if you like to go without a smartphone though — neither the Galaxy Watch Active or the Galaxy Fit will be LTE-compatible, so they’ll be reliant on Wi-Fi.
 However, the former will support NFC for mobile payments and comes with Bluetooth 4.2.
 The Galaxy Fit uses Bluetooth 5 Low Energy.

 Like most of Samsung’s wearable range, the Galaxy Watch Active is running Samsung’s proprietary Tizen operating system with One UI.
 The Galaxy Fit runs FreeRTOS instead of Tizen.

 But the meat of the software is where the fitness-focus really comes into play.
-Samsung has added a number of health-focused watch faces, and each of them encourages you to complete a number of tasks every day to keep up your fitness level.
+Samsung has added a number of health-focused watch faces, and each of them encourages you to complete a series of tasks every day to keep up your fitness level.
 These watch faces encourage you to burn a set number of calories, move at least once an hour (we’ve never felt so attacked), and exercise for a target number of minutes (these are only available on the Galaxy Watch Active).
 When it comes time to get some rest, both of these wearables will track your sleep.

 Most excitingly, the Galaxy Watch Active will be the first Samsung wearable to be able to detect your blood pressure.
 To use it, you need to download Samsung’s My BP Lab App, which was developed in partnership with the University of California, San Francisco (UCSF).